 - I had a client who forgot the password for their personal Facebook account and no longer had access to the email address associated with their account.

 - I had Facebook ads that were rejected and some that were discontinued after they had already been approved

 - One of my clients was being harassed on their Facebook page and needed assistance

 - Another client had their Facebook account hacked, which gave the hacker full access to their company Facebook page

 - I actually had a situation where a scammer was replicating my Facebook posts and pretending they were me.

 - A friend of mine had a relative die and needed help getting access to the deceased’s Facebook account.

 - I had a friend who was being impersonated on Facebook and he wanted the impersonator’s account blocked.

 As you can imagine, these issues required a bit more assistance than the Facebook forums offered.
 In each of these situations, though, I was able to determine a way to get someone at Facebook support to respond and get the issue resolved.

-Unfortunately, Facebook has a notoriously bad customer service system and there isn’t one “right” or “best” way to get a response.
+On top of the challenge with getting hold of a real human at Facebook, Facebook has a notoriously bad customer service system and there isn’t one “right” or “best” way to get a response.
 There isn’t a magic Facebook customer service phone number that anyone can just dial up and speak with the customer service representative.